rares-nandra/line-counter-utility/README.md

 ### Flags

-* -d List of all directories (and all thei sub-directories) to search
+* -d List of all directories (and all thei subdirectories) to search

   ```
   -d ./Components ./src ./node_modules ~/Desktop ../../Project